filariow/primaza-mvp/docs/src/kaas/storytelling.md

 ### Outer Loop

-Application Developer for `CUSTOMER_NAME` is responsible for the whole `demo-app` application.
+Application Developer for *Sapiens* is responsible for the whole `demo-app` application.
 They use the ArgoCD instance KaaS is providing by default in the Application Namespace.

 ```